zyoNe-cell/Nested_Kernel/System_Design.md

 **#Component included:**

     1.Storage of logs:
     -Log entry： <time, syscall number, args, and process name>
     -File Struct: <>

     2.Base of SM:

     3.The logging protection component in SM:

-**#What to build:**
+    4.Modification on the original kernel.

-The SM infra.
+**#Requirments:**
 Requirments for secure logging: Create logs of all syscalls executed by applications
     1. Logs are protected from malicous OS when OS is compromised.
     2. Should contain: <time, syscall number, args, and process name>.
     3. Call the SM to protect syscall data as soon as it is created

 Analysis: We need to define the way of "protect" , "created" in where? , the detailed semantic meaning of "As soon as"  in my system.